ADC Airlines Flight 053: Aftermath

 A new civil aviation bill was later made by the government.
-Called as the Civil Aviation Act, the bill was published later in that same year, acting as the foundation of the independent Nigerian aviation regulatory body of Nigerian Civil Aviation Authority (NCAA).
-Nigerian aviation authority eventually issued an order to recapitalize every airliners in the country, which led to a significant decrease of the number of carriers in the country as there were only 8 airliners that managed to fulfill the requirements.
+Called the Civil Aviation Act, the bill was published later in that same year, acting as the foundation of the independent Nigerian aviation regulatory body of Nigerian Civil Aviation Authority (NCAA).
+Nigerian aviation authority eventually issued an order to recapitalize all airliners in the country, which led to a significant decrease of the number of carriers in the country as there were only 8 airliners that managed to fulfill the requirements.
 The entire fleet of ADC Airlines was grounded for indefinite time and the airline's license was later revoked by the federal government.
 Since the start of the tenure of the Director-General of NCAA Harold Demuren, there had been no more major passenger airliner crashes in Nigeria for years.
 The country's aviation safety significantly improved and in 2010 Nigeria's aviation safety rating was upgraded by the United States Federal Aviation Administration (FAA) to category 1, the highest rating for aviation safety.
-NCAA's achievement in Nigeria's aviation safety eventually led to the appointment of NCAA's Director-General Harold Demuren to become the head of the regional chairman for Africa-Indian Ocean Aviation Authority by the International Civil Aviation Organization.
+NCAA's achievement in Nigeria's aviation safety eventually led to the appointment of NCAA's Director-General Harold Demuren as the regional chairman for Africa-Indian Ocean Aviation Authority by the International Civil Aviation Organization.
 While there were no more major aircraft disasters since, experts raised doubts on the Nigerian aviation safety as a whole as there were no major changes in Nigerian airliners' overall safety culture and maintenance.
 This later led to the crash of Dana Air Flight 0992.